-We also appreciate AB466 includes an effective date that recognizes the ongoing work surrounding the implementation of global opt-out mechanisms in Colorado and Connecticut.
-Ensuring that AB466's obligation to honor a universal opt-out mechanism does not take effect until after July 1, 2026, will help companies leverage that ongoing work to better serve consumers in Wisconsin - and help to ensure that consumers in Wisconsin can use opt-out mechanisms they may already be familiar with in other states.

-Finally, as you consider how to ensure any universal opt-out mechanism works in practice, we recommend educating consumers about what universal opt-out mechanisms do in addition to their limitations.
+We appreciate that the global opt-out mechanism provisions in AB466 as amended include an effective date that recognizes the ongoing work surrounding the implementation of similar mechanisms in Colorado and Connecticut.
+Ensuring that the obligation to honor a universal opt-out mechanism does not take effect until after July 1, 2026, will help companies leverage that ongoing work to better serve consumers in Wisconsin - and help to ensure that consumers in Wisconsin can use opt-out mechanisms they may already be familiar with in other states.
+Finally, as the committee considers how to ensure any universal opt-out mechanism works in practice, we recommend educating consumers about what universal opt-out mechanisms do in addition to their limitations.
 For example, if a consumer uses a browser-based mechanism to opt out of the sale or sharing of the consumer's personal information, the browser may be able to effectuate that request for activity that occurs within the browser, but not activity outside of the browser.
 Consumers should be aware of this and other limitations.

-Thank you for your continued leadership in establishing strong consumer privacy protections in Wisconsin, and for your consideration of our views.
-We welcome an opportunity to further engage with you or a member of your staff on these important issues.
+Thank you for establishing strong consumer privacy protections in Wisconsin and for your consideration of our views.
+We welcome any opportunity to further engage with the committee on this important topic.